Threat feeds via Response Policy Zone (RPZ)¶

 For details about Domain Hotlist feeds, including risk score thresholds and expiration times, see the Domain Hotlist section in the Real-Time Threat Feeds User Guide.

-Configure RPZ access¶
+Configure your RPZ connection¶

-DomainTools delivers the RPZ feeds over DNS Incremental Zone Transfers (IXFR) and full zone transfers (AXFR).
+DomainTools delivers the RPZ feeds over Incremental Zone Transfers (IXFR) and full zone transfers (AXFR).
 DNS NOTIFY is also used to indicate updates to the zones to trigger zone checks and transfers.

 - The IP address(es) to which you would like DNS

-NOTIFYmessages to be sent
+NOTIFYmessages sent

 - IPv4: